 The benefits are obvious and multi-fold.
 Saving time and effort finding what you wish to read in a world gone content marketing crazy is of great use to the busy L&D professional.

-Your interactions, reading interests and any profile change will ensure the globalfilter platform will adapt to your requirements.
+Your interactions, reading interests and any profile change will ensure the Filtered learning content intelligence platform will adapt to your requirements.
 Add to this the growing number of your peers using this adaptive learning platform, and the machine learning Magpie will get smarter and smarter.

-You can register here to access learning assets across 15 key L&D areas.
+You can learn more about Filtered here for learning content intelligence across key L&D areas.